Chaitalykundu/Web-Development/06-REACT/Theory/03-JSX/03-Javascriot-in-JSX-with-Curly-Braces.md

 &nbsp;

+# Embedding Expressions in JSX

-# Passing strings with quotes
+## Passing strings with quotes

 When you want to pass a string attribute to JSX, you put it in single or double quotes: